Roads to close for Colfax Marathon this weekend

 The annual event includes a marathon, half marathon, 10 mile, 5K and the nation’s largest marathon relay.
 Racers from all over the country come to the Mile High city to compete in the races.

-With thousands of people expected to attend the event this weekend, multiple roads around the Denver/Lakewood area will be closed for multiple hours as runners pass through the neighborhood.
+With thousands of people expected to attend the event this weekend, multiple roads around the Denver and Lakewood area will be closed for multiple hours as runners pass through the neighborhood.

 The Denver Colfax Marathon website listed the following closures for this weekend: